 As I research my own family history, I come across stories that re not related but worth noting.
 So, I have opened further site that will cover these stories.

 The past is about people, these are voices that deserve to be heard.

 Researching an Irish family called Switzer I came across the ‘poor Palatines.’
 In 1708 the bitterly cold winter in the Rhineland, oppressive taxes and ruined vineyards drove the Lutheran people of the Palatinate to mass exodus.
-Many were assisted to go to Britain – Queen Anne believed that German protestants would be of great political value and offered them support.
+Many were wncouraged to go to Britain – Queen Anne believed that German protestants would be of great political value and offered them support.
 They were also seen as a valuable group to settle in the British colonies of Northern America.

 Around three thousand of these refugees were dispatched to Ireland to reinforce the Protestant faith.
 However, their settlement was not wholly successful and in the following years many left Ireland for England, North America or to return to Germany.

-Sir Thomas Southwell was one of the few landlords who successfully managed to persuade their allotment of Palatine immigrants to remain in rural Ireland.
+Sir Thomas Southwell was one of the few Irish landlords who successfully managed to persuade their allotment of Palatine immigrants to remain in rural Ireland.
 He championed the Palatines to secure government support for the settlement venture and had helped them at considerable personal expense, being reimbursed only just before his death in 1720.
 In 1711, Southwell had retained only 10 families but by 1714 he had settled about 130 families on his lands, and the region around lands has still the largest concentration of Irish Palatine residents to this day in Killeheen, Ballington, and Courtmatrix.